-- Allow the gel to dry on your skin before you cover it with clothing (such as a t-shirt).
-Wait for 5 hours after applying this medicine before you shower or swim.
+- Allow the gel to dry on your skin before you cover it with clothing.
+Wait for at least 2 to 5 hours after applying this medicine before you shower or swim.

 - If you are using the topical solution:

-- Use an applicator to apply the solution only to a clean and dry skin of your armpits.
-Do not apply this medicine to any other parts of your body, such as your stomach, shoulders, upper arms, scrotum, or penis.
-Do not use the medicine on skin that has a cut, scrape, or other type of injury.
+- Use an applicator to apply the solution to clean and dry underarms.
+Do not apply this medicine to any other part of your body.

 - If the medicine drips or runs, wipe it back with an applicator.
-Do not rub the solution with your fingers or hand once it has been applied.
+Do not rub the solution with your fingers or hand.

-- Rinse the applicator cup with running water and pat dry with a tissue.
+- Rinse the applicator cup with water and pat it dry with a tissue.
 Put the applicator cup and cap back into the pump bottle.

-- You may also use an antiperspirant or deodorant spray before applying the solution.
-It should be applied at least 2 minutes before you apply this medicine.
+- You may use an antiperspirant or deodorant spray, but it must be applied at least 2 minutes before you apply this medicine.

-- Wash your hands with soap and warm water immediately after using this medicine.
+- Wash your hands with soap and warm water after you use this medicine.

 - Do not get this medicine in your eyes.
-If you do, rinse your eyes right away with clean, warm water and call your doctor.
+If you do, rinse your eyes right away with water, and call your doctor.